-Loop Capital Markets (the "Representative"), on behalf of itself and the other underwriters listed in the cover page of this Official Statement (collectively, the "Underwriters") have agreed jointly and severally, pursuant to a Bond Purchase Agreement between the Representative and the City (the "Bond Purchase Agreement") to purchase the Series 2018C Bonds at a price equal to \$323,907,901.34 (representing the principal amount of the Series 2018C Bonds of \$288,900,000.00, plus bond premium of \$36,119,519.35, less an underwriting discount of \$1,111,618.01).
+Loop Capital Markets (the "Representative"), on behalf of itself and the other underwriters listed in the cover page of this Official Statement (collectively, the "Underwriters") have agreed jointly and severally, pursuant to a Bond Purchase Agreement between the Representative and the City (the "Bond Purchase Agreement") to purchase the Series 2018C Bonds at a price equal to \$ (representing the principal amount of the Series 2018C Bonds of \$, plus/minus a net original issue discount/bond premium of \$, less an underwriting discount of \$).
 The Bond Purchase Agreement provides that the obligations of the Underwriters to accept delivery of the Series 2018C Bonds are subject to various conditions of the Bond Purchase Agreement, but the Underwriters will be obligated to purchase all of the Series 2018C Bonds, if any are purchased.
 The Underwriters reserve the right to join with dealers and other underwriters in offering the Series 2018C Bonds to the public.